-The broad sources of receipts of PRIs included grants from Central Government and State Government.
-The Central grants are given under various schemes such as MGNREGS, Central Finance Commission etc. Similarly, the State grants are released by the Nodal Department (RMDD) towards Development fund and establishment charges.
-Other Line Departments also release funds to PRIs towards developmental activities relating to their sector.
+The broad sources of receipts of PRIs includes grants from Central Government and State Government.
+The Central grants are given under various schemes such as MGNREGS, Central Finance Commission etc. Similarly, the State grants are released by the Nodal Department (RMDD) towards Development fund and meeting establishment charges.
+Other Line departments, although required, had not released funds to PRIs towards developmental activities relating to their sectors.